Ahmet Öğüt: Career

 In 2009, Ahmet Öğüt represented Turkey with Banu Cennetoğlu at the 53rd Venice Biennale in Venice, Italy.

 He is the founder of 'The Silent University', a programme for and with asylum seekers, refugees and migrants to give and take courses.
 Parts of the participative project were hosted between 2012 and 2013 at Tate Modern, Delfina Foundation, and The Showroom in London, UK.

 In 2020, Öğüt had a solo exhibition at Yarat Contemporary Art Space in Baku, Azerbaijan.
 Due to the institution's use of the exhibition banner as a propaganda means in the Nagorno-Karabakh conflict, he asked for his exhibition to be taken down.

 Teaching

 Ahmet Öğüt has been a guest professor, tutor, advisor, and research teacher at several schools.
 Among the schools are Institut für Kunst im Kontext at Universität der Künste Berlin; Jan van Eyck Academie, Maastricht; Sandberg Institute Amsterdam; Finnish Academy of Fine Arts, Helsinki; TransArts - Transdisziplinäre Kunst, Institut für Bildende und Mediale Kunst Universität für angewandte Kunst Wien; and DAI (Dutch Art Institute) Arnhem.

-Since 2021 Öğüt ist guest professor at Universität der Künste Berlin at the Institut für Kunst im Kontext.
+Since 2021 Öğüt is guest professor at Universität der Künste Berlin at the Institut für Kunst im Kontext.